 Fat and calories.
 Fat is the major source of energy in breast milk.
 Healthy babies, when truly breastfed on demand, balance their energy requirements and caloric intake, by balancing the quantities and frequency of feeds. breastfeeding pattern and baby weight-gain are linked to efficiency of milk transfer and the fat percentage and calories of the breastmilk.
 Milk fat and calories are usually unaffected by mother’s diet.

-Personalized nutrition for breastfeeding women based on individual breastmilk test
+Personalized nutrition for breastfeeding women based on individual breastmilk nutritional lab analysis

 Detect low nutrient levels.
 Adjust your diet.
 Support your baby’s development